Advanced skills training

 The Evidence Synthesis Training pilot scheme supports training for NERC students at the point of submission and early career researchers relevant to the theme of evidence synthesis to inform policy and business decision-making, focusing on the translation of research into evidence for users of NERC research.

-Research Councils UK (RCUK) policy internships provide an opportunity for NERC funded PhD students to work for three months in one of a selected group of highly influential policy organisations.
+The Policy Internships Scheme provides the opportunity for PhD students funded by the research councils of UK Research & Innovation to work for three months in one of a selected group of highly influential policy organisations.

 ATSCs are training initiatives held to provide the environmental science community with advanced skills training in a diverse range of subjects and techniques.
 This training is provided with the intention of ensuring that the UK environmental sciences community is equipped with transferable and multidisciplinary skills appropriate for careers in research as well as in non-academic settings.